patrickfav/id-mask/README.md

 UUID originalId = idMask.unmask(maskedId);
 ```

-### Full Example
+## Full Example

-#### Step 1: Create a Secret Key
+### Step 1: Create a Secret Key

 The base of the security of IdMask relies on the strength of the used key.
 A key is basically just a
 random byte array.
-A key should be at least 16 bytes long (more usually doesn't translate to better security).
+A key should be at least 16 bytes long (longer usually doesn't translate to better security).
 IdMask requires the key to be 8 and 64 bytes long.
-There are multiple ways to manage secret keys, if your project already has a managed KeyStore, use it.
+There are multiple ways to manage secret keys, if your project already has a managed [`KeyStore`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html), use it.
 In it's simplest form, you can just hardcode the key.
-This is of course only makes sense, where the client doesn't has access to the code or binary (i.e. backend).
+This is of course only makes sense, where the client doesn't have access to the code or binary (i.e. in a backend scenario).

-##### Option A: Use Random Number Generator CLI
+#### Option A: Use Random Number Generator CLI

-One of the easiest way to create a high quality key is to use my random java cli: [Dice](https://github.com/patrickfav/dice/releases).
+One of the easiest ways to create a high quality key is to use this random java cli: [Dice](https://github.com/patrickfav/dice/releases).
 Just download the `.jar` (or `.exe`)

     java -jar dice.jar 16 -e "java"

-This will generate multiple 16 byte long syntactic java byte arrays.
-Looking like this:
+This will generate multiple 16 byte long syntactically correct java byte arrays:

     new byte[]{(byte) 0xE4, (byte) 0x8A, ...};